Gina recently commented this on my blog:

 Oh, Gina.
 I cry over all the wrong messages that keep women (or men, or children) away from God.
 I think God does too.
 And as far as we can know today, God did not command a woman’s court.

-God gave the rules for how the tabernacle should look – those are found in the Old Testament.
-And the tabernacle did not have a woman’s court.
+God gave the rules for how the tabernacle should look – those are found from Exodus 25 onwards.
+And the tabernacle did not have a woman’s court – God never said there should be one.

 God gave the rules for how the first temple, also called the temple of Solomon, should look.
-And the first temple did not have a woman’s court.
+According to 1 Chronicles 28:12, the Spirit told David the plans, although God wanted Solomon to build it.
+David thus told Solomon the plans.
+And the first temple did not have a woman’s court – – God never said there should be one.

 We know of no instructions from God, after the first temple was destroyed, for how the second temple should look.
 (If God gave such instructions, it is not recorded in the Bible.)
 The second temple had an outer court that was the woman’s court – men could enter further than women.